 5b.
 The Message Gateway translates the non-MSGin5G application level message delivery status report to MSGin5G message delivery status report as specified in clause 8.3.4.
 The Information Elements listed in table 8.3.4-1 are also included in this MSGin5G message delivery status report, but the Delivery Status and Failure Cause IEs are fetched from the non-MSGin5G application level message delivery status report.

-6. The Message Gateway sends the MSGin5G message delivery status report to the MSGin5G Server on behalf of the Non-MSGin5G UE as specified in clause 8.3.4.
+6. The Message Gateway sends the MSGin5G message delivery status report to the MSGin5G Server on behalf of the Non-MSGin5G UE or the broadcast delivery mechanism, as specified in clause 8.3.4.